International Maritime Health Association

-The International Maritime Health Association IMHA focuses on maritime health and safety with the objective to improve the quality of health of seafarers, fishermen, and port workers.
+The International Maritime Health Association focuses on maritime health and safety with the objective to improve the quality of health of seafarers, fishermen, and port workers.
 The IMHA was founded on June 17, 1997, during the 4th ISMH in Oslo, Norway chaired by Mohammed Saeme, who was also its first president.
 IMHA develops standards aim to improve the maritime health practices internationally, coordinating with national maritime authorities, the maritime industry, unions, and other international organizations.